ibm-cloud-docs/discovery-data/entity-extractor.md

 After the machine learning model is trained well enough to recognize your entity types, you can publish the model as an enrichment and apply the enrichment to new documents.
 The custom entity extractor enrichment recognizes and tags new mentions of the same and similar terms as occurrences of the entity types that you care about.

 For more information about how to use the entity extractor to add domain customization to your AI applications, see the [Entity Extractor (Beta) Feature in Watson Discovery v2](https://community.ibm.com/community/user/watsonai/blogs/ananya-poddar/2022/06/09/entity-extraction-in-watson-discovery-v2){: external} blog post.

+{{site.data.keyword.discoveryshort}} also has a built-in *Entities* enrichment that can be applied directly to your collection.
+It doesn't require any training to recognize commonly-known proper nouns.
+For more information about the Watson NLP Entities enrichment, see [Entities](/docs/discovery-data?topic=discovery-data-nlu).

+[IBM Cloud Pak for Data]{: tag-cp4d} You already built an entity type system in {{site.data.keyword.knowledgestudioshort}}?
+You can use the corpus that is associated with your machine learning model as a starting point for your entity extractor training data.
+For more information, see [Importing a corpus](#entity-extractor-import-wks).

 For information about the languages with which the entity extractor can be used, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).